 What’s next

-- Public comments on the proposed rule are open until September 30, 2025, inviting stakeholder feedback.
+- Public comments on the proposed rule are accepted until September 30, 2025.

-- The implications of the proposal will be debated as the next election cycle approaches, impacting voter confidence.
+- The implications of this proposal will be debated leading up to the next election cycle.